 For a long time, the gold standard for luxury bedding was Egyptian cotton and silk.
 Although the two fabrics are super soft and great for bed linen, another material is now challenging the first position, namely bamboo rayon.

 Suppose you think of stiff, raw, and rigid bamboo stems when talking about bamboo bedding.
-In that case, you will be surprised because bamboo becomes incredibly soft when turned into fibres.
-So soft indeed, it is amongst the best fabric to create bed linen.
+In that case, you will be surprised to learn that bamboo actually becomes incredibly soft when turned into fibres.
+So soft in fact, that it is amongst the best fabrics to create bed linen.

-And since we spend on average one-third of our lives sleeping, it is essential to choose the proper bedding.
+And since we spend one-third of our lives sleeping on average, it is essential to choose the proper bedding.
 Right ?

 Let’s go through the four reasons why bamboo bedding is the best to step up your sleep game.

 Sleep in a five-star hotel quality bedding without leaving your home.

 Thanks to the fabric’s amazingly soft features, sleeping in bamboo bedding may feel like sleeping in luxurious hotel quality bedding.
 But what exactly gives the bamboo linen this little super power that makes it softer than cotton?

 Let us dive into the fabric’s unique thread structure and thread counts.

 The bamboo’s unique thread structure and composition make its fibre incredibly soft, naturally, even with a low thread count.